 “My neighbors are very friendly, and we all watch out for each other.” -Nick

 “Neighbors talk to each other and friendships are formed.” -Sandy

 Parma is safe.
-While you may not feel comfortable walking your dog or running alone down some of the streets in other neighborhoods, Parma was in Ohio.
+While you may not feel comfortable walking your dog or running alone down some of the streets in other neighborhoods, Parma was recently named one of the safest cities in Ohio.